Klarrio/ttn-aws-workshop/README.md

 ## Store, Query and Dashboard flow

-Within this flow we will illustrate how one can store all the received data coming from the ThingsNode to `S3` (both the raw data set and a flattend json with a subset of the raw data set).
-We make use of the `Kinesis` to compact the incomming data sets and to write them to `S3`, to modify the incoming raw data sets to a flattend json we will make use of a `Lambda` function.
-With the AWS service `Athena` we will create a table for the subset of the raw data on which query's can be performed on the flattend json data sets stored on `S3` and which will be used via the bi tool `QuickSight`.
+Within this flow we will illustrate how one can store all the received data coming from the ThingsNode to `S3` (both the raw data set and a flattened json with a subset of the raw data set).
+We make use of `Kinesis` to compact the incoming data sets and to write them to `S3`, to modify the incoming raw data sets to a flattened json we will make use of a `Lambda` function.
+With the AWS `Athena` service we will create a table for the subset of the raw data on which queries can be performed on the flattened json data sets stored on `S3` and which will be used via the BI tool `QuickSight`.

 ### 1. Create AWS Kinesis Firehose Delivery Stream
-1. Open the Amazon Kinesis console at https://console.aws.amazon.com/kinesis/ `Note`: If you don't have a Kinesis configuration yet, choose **Get Started** to continue. <br>
+1. Open the Amazon Kinesis console at https://console.aws.amazon.com/kinesis/
+`Note`: If you don't have a Kinesis configuration yet, choose **Get Started** to continue. <br>
 2. Choose **Create delivery stream**
 3. **Delivery stream name** => `ttn-kinesis-delivery-stream`